-This course provides learning that builds on knowledge gained in HUBS2206 and involves integrated learning between the areas of Biochemistry, Molecular Biology and Human Genetics.
-Students will study topics such as the cell cycle, cancer biology, recombinant DNA technology and complex modes of inheritance.
-The course is organised as a series of modules that include lectures and practical classes that prepare students for a career in laboratory-based research in areas of the biomedical sciences.
+This course will cover the underlying molecular and cellular biology involved in carcinogenesis, tumor growth, and metastasis, and the implications of the basic biological findings on cancer prevention, diagnosis, and treatment.
+It involves integrated learning between the areas of Biochemistry, Cell Biology, Molecular Biology and Human Genetics.
+Students will also learn about the biologic hallmarks of cancer, genomic instability, dysregulated cancer cell metabolism, and the role of microenvironment, lifestyle factors, and immune system in cancer development and progression.
+The course is organised as a series of modules that include lectures and practical classes that provides students with a solid background in general cancer biology and prepares them for a career in laboratory-based research in areas of the biomedical sciences.

-6. Demonstrate practical skills necessary to conduct laboratory-based investigations of human molecular science
+8. Demonstrate practical skills necessary to conduct laboratory-based investigations of human cancers.

 This course will cover the following topics: